Public Policy (PUBL)

 Other graduates are employed as faculty and administrators in community and four-year colleges and universities, and as hospital administrators and staff of medical associations.
 Several recent graduates have obtained Presidential Management and Governorís Policy Fellowships.

-The Department of Public Policy provides financial assistance in the form of graduate assistantships.
+The School of Public Policy provides financial assistance in the form of graduate assistantships.
 These assistantships are awarded on a competitive basis.
 Students awarded graduate assistantships must be enrolled full-time.
-The Maryland Institute for Policy Analysis and Research, the Hilltop Institute, and the Center for Urban Environmental Research and Education also support graduate students through externally funded grants and research projects.
+The Maryland Institute for Policy Analysis and Research, and the Hilltop Institute also support graduate students through externally funded grants and research projects.
 In addition, support is available through co-op programs, internships, work-study and other arrangements.
 Students may also be supported on faculty membersí research grants and contracts.

 Students seeking to study full time should consult the Graduate School Catalog and the UMBC Office of Financial Aid for details about the variety of other scholarships, grants and loans available.
 Students who work full time should check with their employers about tuition assistance.
 Doctoral students are encouraged, but not required, to devote at least two semesters to full-time study.
 UMBC attempts to finds ways to make that financially possible, including one-semester dissertation fellowships.